nik-55/auth-using-nodejs/Readme.md

 - One can modify user schemma to create more fields or can use auth middleware to authorize the request.

-- Create more api end points in routes.js and write the function in view folder.
+- Create more api end points in routes.js and write the function in controllers folder.

 ### [Frontend Template](https://github.com/nik-55/auth-frontend)